-Texas and Florida are clear leaders in this practice, each having imposed more than twice as many juvenile death sentences as any of the other jurisdictions.
-Only ten of these states have imposed more than five such sentences.
-Juvenile death sentences for black and white juvenile offenders appear to be spread around the sentencing jurisdictions fairly evenly, but the eight Hispanic/Latino offenders are all in Texas and Arizona.
+Texas and Florida are clear leaders in this practice, each having imposed at least twice as many juvenile death sentences as any of the other jurisdictions.
+Only seven of these states have imposed more than five such sentences.
+Juvenile death sentences for black and white juvenile offenders appear to be spread around the sentencing jurisdictions fairly evenly, but the thirteen Hispanic/Latino offenders are all in Texas, Arizona and Nevada.
 Of those jurisdictions with more than a minimal number of juvenile death sentences, all seven Louisiana cases involved black offenders and all five Oklahoma cases involved white offenders.